Aavescan logo Aavescan

 2. Use the Interest Index

-The chart shows the liquidity index for USDC on Aave V3 Ethereum.
-The index starts at 1 and increases with accrued interest.
-It shows the total amount of interest that has accumulated in this market since it began.
+The chart shows an example borrow index.
+The index starts at 1 and increases with accrued interest, reflecting the total amount of interest that has accumulated over time.

 Calculating Interest Rates Using the Index

-Take the delta between two snapshots to calculate the actual interest accrued during that period.
-This is the most precise method for calculating historical interest rates.
+Compare the index values from two snapshots to calculate the actual interest accrued during that period.
+This is a precise method for calculating historical interest rates.

 // 2.
 Compute daily growth